lab11/gateway/software/packages/coap-gateway/README.md

 `parse.proto`
 ----------

-A `parse.proto` file contains the protobuf packet definition.
+A `parse.proto` file contains the protobuf packet definition, and is an extension of the `header.proto` used by this package.
 The template of a `parse.proto` file looks like:

 ```proto